thorstenS1/hello-world/README.md

 # hello-world
 Hi Humans
-this is my very own gitgod.
+this is my very own git